Calligramme lab team, Laboratoire Loria (INRIA), Nancy

 Then, by interviewing college professors, we take note of their experience with other software or websites: the texts used in apps do not interest students, do not interest all levels … Worse, most are not suitable for students who have reading difficulties (language disorders, DYS disorders … approximately estimated 7% of students).

-To be able to choose the text used in the exercises according to the student’s passions or his reading level: LEOPAR, the parser, can really bring great interest and condition the playful use of grammar software.
+LEOPAR, the parser, can really bring great interest and condition the playful use of grammar software.
+Example of parsing: